Congress Should Halt Plummeting Psychologist Medicare Payments

-Psychologists provide 40 percent of outpatient and 70 percent of inpatient psychotherapy services and most of the diagnostic services to beneficiaries.
-Psychologists with social workers provide the vast majority of Medicare mental health services to patients.
+Psychologists provide 40 percent of outpatient and 70 percent of inpatient psychotherapy services, and most of the diagnostic services to beneficiaries.
+Psychologists and social workers provide the vast majority of Medicare mental health services to patients.

 But psychologist reimbursement rates are plummeting.
-In 2000 Medicare paid $98 for a 45 minute psychotherapy session (the most common service).
-Today, the program pays just $81, a 37 percent drop, adjusted for inflation.
-In fact, payments to clinical psychologists under Medicare have declined nearly 22 percent since 2007.
-Meanwhile, Medicare is falling far behind psychologists' reimbursement by private insurers.
-Medicare reimbursement rates for psychologists' services are now as much as 15 percent below private market indemnity insurance rates.
+In 2001, Medicare paid $102 for a 45 minute psychotherapy session (the most common such service).
+Today, after a small increase for calendar year 2014, the program pays just $86, a 35 percent drop from 2001, adjusted for inflation.
+In fact, payments to clinical psychologists under Medicare have declined nearly 22 percent just since 2007.
+Meanwhile, Medicare is falling far behind psychologists' reimbursement by private insurers; Medicare reimbursement rates are estimated to be 17 percent below private market indemnity insurance rates.

-Medicare payment rates have continued to drastically decline.
-As a result, psychologists are leaving Medicare, reducing their patient loads, and refusing to take new patients.
-A 2013 APAPO member survey reveals that 26 percent of responding psychologists were previously Medicare providers but left the program, primarily due to low reimbursement rates.
+The steady decline in Medicare payment rates is leading psychologists to leave Medicare, reduce their patient loads and stop taking new patients.
+A 2013 APAPO member survey revealed that 26 percent of responding psychologists were previously Medicare providers but left the program, primarily due to low reimbursement rates.
 Half of those psychologists have left since 2008.
 This means that nearly 5,200 psychologists across the country are no longer providing the mental, behavioral and substance use disorder services that Medicare beneficiaries need.

 Congress should adjust the Medicare payment formula, which simply is not working to provide for fair and appropriate payment for psychologists in the program.

-- In 2006, CMS announced changes in the Practice Expense methodology for all providers.
-On average psychologist Practice Expense payments dropped by two percent each year through 2010.
+- In 2006, CMS announced changes in the practice expense methodology for all providers.
+As a result, average psychologist practice expense payments dropped by 2 percent each year through 2010.

-- In 2009, CMS announced a new series of Practice Expense adjustments, causing an additional two percent annual decrease for psychologists for 2010 through 2013.
+- In 2009, CMS announced a new series of practice expense adjustments, causing an additional 2 percent annual decrease for psychologists for 2010 through 2013.

-- In 2011, psychologists suffered a four percent loss in overall reimbursement when CMS rebased and revalued the Medicare Economic Index.
-This change shifted in the payment formula the portion allocated to professional work to increase the Practice Expense share.
-Thus high technology cost providers benefited to the detriment of low cost providers like psychologists.
+- In 2011, psychologists suffered a 4 percent loss in overall reimbursement when CMS rebased and revalued the Medicare Economic Index, more heavily weighting the practice expense component of the formula as compared to the work component.
+This benefited high technology cost providers to the detriment of low-cost providers like psychologists.

 Congress enacted the SGR as part of the Balanced Budget Act of 1997 to limit growth in Medicare provider payments and contain program costs.
 However, as the Medicare Payment Advisory Commission recently testified, the SGR formula is not working, and Congress should act urgently to repeal it.
-Indeed, Congress has had to intervene on at least 15 occasions to avert staggering SGR cuts.
-And, if Congress does not act, Medicare providers face another payment rate reduction of nearly 25 percent, on Jan.
-1, 2014.
+Indeed, Congress has had to intervene on at least 16 occasions to avert staggering SGR cuts.
+If Congress does not act by March 31, Medicare providers face another payment rate reduction of roughly 24 percent.